Kong/developer.konghq.com/app/insomnia/git-sync.md

 ---

-Git sync allows users to use a third-party Git repository for storing project data.
+{{ page.description }}
 This option is independent of cloud access and is suitable for users familiar with Git workflows.

 Key features:
 * **Version control:** Leverage Git’s [version control](/insomnia/version-control) capabilities for your projects.